municipioriogrande/sitioweb/plugins/wp-smushit/readme.txt

-=== Smush Image Optimization, Compression, and Lazy Load === Plugin Name: Smush Image Optimization, Compression, and Lazy Load
+=== Smush Image Compression and Optimization === Plugin Name: Smush Image Compression and Optimization
-Version: 3.2.4
+Version: 3.3.2
 Author: WPMU DEV
 Author URI: https://premium.wpmudev.org/
 Contributors: WPMUDEV, alexdunae
-Tags: image, properly size image, optimize images, optimise, compress, performance, optimisation, lazy load, convert WebP, photography, Smush WordPress Compression, Smush.it
+Tags: image, resize, optimize, optimise, compress, performance, optimisation, lazy load, WebP, photography, optimizer, Smush WordPress Compression, Smush.it
 Requires at least: 4.6
-Tested up to: 5.2.2
+Tested up to: 5.3.0
-Stable tag: 3.2.4
+Stable tag: 3.3.2
 Requires PHP: 5.3
 License: GPL v2 - http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Compress, optimize (optimise), and fix PageSpeed performance with properly sized images, lazy load, next-gen WebP convert, image formatting and more.
+Compress and optimize (or optimise) image files, improve performance and boost your SEO rank using Smush WordPress image compression and optimization.

 == Description ==

-*Resize, optimize, optimise, lazy load, and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!*
+*Resize, optimize, optimise and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!*

 (You say optimise I say optimize...let's call the whole thing off ;) )